willake/hades-dark-zagreus-mod/README.md

 ﻿# Dark Zagreus (Hades Mod) v1.0

 A mod for the game [Hades](https://store.steampowered.com/app/1145360/Hades/).
 It turns the final boss, Hades himself, into a mirror image of the player character, whom I call Dark Zagreus.
 Inspired by similar concepts in other games, like Dark Link from the Zelda series.
 In each encounter, Dark Zagreus equips the same weapon as the player's previous successful run.
-What sets this mod special is the AI of Dark Zagreus is powered by a deep learning model trained on the player's historical gameplay data of previous successful run.
-This experimental feature creates a dynamic challenge experience for players with the individual's style and strategies.
+What sets this mod apart is that Dark Zagreus takes inspiration from the player's previous successful runs, decisions and performances, and dynamically adapts to your playstyle.
 ![Demo](./ReadmeAssets/demo.gif)

+## Asking For Help For My Research

+This mod is part of my master's thesis research.
+Your participation in completing the questionnaire while playing the mod would be greatly appreciated and extremely helpful.
+For more information, please check the [questionnaire](https://survey.uu.nl/jfe/form/SV_06ycfpE2cBvUM4u).

 ## Requirements
 - [Hades](https://store.steampowered.com/app/1145360/Hades/) (V1.38290 or above)